TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelDevelopmentProcess/OherResources.md

 ## HOWTO Do Linux Kernel Development

-> This is the be-all, end-all document on this topic.
+> _This is the be-all, end-all document on this topic.
 It contains instructions on how to become a Linux kernel developer and how to learn to work with the Linux kernel development community.
-It tries to not contain anything related to the technical aspects of kernel programming, but will help point you in the right direction for that.
-[Homepage](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/howto.rst)
+It tries to not contain anything related to the technical aspects of kernel programming, but will help point you in the right direction for that._ [Homepage](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/howto.rst)

 ## Linux Insides

-> A book-in-progress about the linux kernel and its insides.
-The goal is simple - to share my modest knowledge about the insides of the linux kernel and help people who are interested in linux kernel insides, and other low-level subject matter.
-[Gitbook](https://www.gitbook.com/book/0xax/linux-insides/details)
+> _A book-in-progress about the linux kernel and its insides.
+The goal is simple - to share my modest knowledge about the insides of the linux kernel and help people who are interested in linux kernel insides, and other low-level subject matter._ [Gitbook](https://www.gitbook.com/book/0xax/linux-insides/details)

+## How to Make a Computer Operating System

+> _Online book about how to write a computer operating system in C/C++ from scratch._ [Gibtook](https://www.gitbook.com/book/samypesse/how-to-create-an-operating-system/details)